monguri/MillRenderer/README.md

 About their licenses, look that repositry.

 ## How to execute and operate.
+- "Download zip"
-Execute Sample\project\x64\[Debug, Release]\Sample.exe
+- Execute Sample\project\x64\[Debug, Release]\Sample.exe
-You can operate camera by mouse.
+- You can operate camera by mouse.

 ## How to build
-You must get project by git clone --recursive.
+- You must get project by git clone --recursive.
-Downloaded zip does not include submodule.
+  - "Download zip" does not include submodule.
-Build Sample\project\Sample.sln with Visual Studio 2022.
+- Build Sample\project\Sample.sln with Visual Studio 2022.

 ## Future plan.
 - SSGI